GoogleCloudPlatform/community/tutorials/ssh-port-forwarding-set-up-load-testing-on-compute-engine/index.md

 #### Configure the Server

-You also need to edit the bin/jmeter.property as follows to configure the remote JMeter server:
+To configure the remote JMeter server, you also need to edit bin/jmeter.property as follows:

     server_port=24000
     server.rmi.localhostname=127.0.0.1